nrwl/nx/docs/shared/node-tutorial/1-code-generation.md

 This tutorial sets up an [integrated](/concepts/integrated-vs-package-based) repo.
 If you prefer a [package-based repo](/concepts/integrated-vs-package-based), check out the [Core Tutorial](/getting-started/core-tutorial).
 {% /callout %}

-# Node Nx Tutorial - Part 1: Code Generation
+# Node Tutorial - Part 1: Code Generation

 In this tutorial you'll create a backend-focused workspace with Nx.